EspressoSystems/HotShot/README.md

 ## Testing on CI

-To test as if running on CI, one must limit the number of cores and ram to match github runners (2 core, 7 gig ram).
+To test as if running on CI, one must limit the number of cores and ram to match github runners (2 cores, 7GB ram).
 To limit the ram, spin up a virtual machine or container with 7 gigs ram.
 To limit the core count when running tests:

 ```
 ASYNC_STD_THREAD_COUNT=1 RUST_LOG=$ERROR_LOG_LEVEL RUST_LOG_FORMAT=$ERROR_LOG_FORMAT just tokio test